-P.1.1 The NEC shall appoint a Returning Officer to oversee the election to the National Executive Committee, which shall normally take place in September/October.

-P.1.2 The Returning Officer shall not be a Candidate, a Proposer, Seconder or Assentor of any Candidate or a paid or unpaid employee of any Candidate.

-P.1.3 The NEC shall either:

-(a) Appoint an independent agency to conduct the election according to rules to be agreed with said agency; or

-(b) Instruct the Returning Officer to conduct the election in accordance with Sections P.5 to P.9 of these Party Election rules.
+- P.2.1 The NEC shall appoint a Returning Officer to oversee the election to the National Executive Committee, which shall normally take place in September/October. - P.2.2 The Returning Officer shall not be a Candidate, a Proposer, Seconder or Assentor of any Candidate or a paid or unpaid employee of any Candidate. - P.2.3 The NEC shall either: - (a) Appoint an independent agency to conduct the election according to rules to be agreed with said agency; or - (b) Instruct the Returning Officer to conduct the election in accordance with Sections P.6 of these Party Election rules.